 THE OBSERVER PRINCIPLE

 we simply know how we observe or interpret them.
-We live in interpretive worlds. what is reality, then?
+We live in interpretive worlds.
+What is reality, then?
 Is it what we can observe with our senses or is it something different?

 • Different situations and circumstances that surround us.